pccre/message-exchange/README.md

 There are currently no publicly available instances to use.
 If you run an instance and want to be featured here, open a pull request or an issue.

 # Compatibility
 The server does not behave 1 to 1 with the game one.
-Though, the behaviour is pretty similar so this works with the game.
+However, the behaviour is pretty similar, so this works with the game.

 # Building
 You must have the [Go programming language](https://go.dev) installed